-Over the last three years over 25 courageous men have taken the plunge, handing themselves over to my creative vision and revealing themselves
+Over the last five years over 25 courageous men have taken the plunge, handing themselves over to my creative vision and revealing themselves

 to the camera lens.
 They were farmers, tradesmen, uni students and personal trainers.
 Ordinary guys who had not been professionally

 photographed before.
 But what they had in common was a quiet knowledge of the splendour of their bodies, and pride in the hard work it